 Spiders that are white include the female goldenrod crab spider (who can change her color), the white recluse spider, and the white-banded fishing spider.

 The color white symbolizes purity and simplicity.
 Therefore, seeing a white spider can be a sign to embrace more minimalism and simplicity in your life.
 This can even relate to your own thought processes.
-Most of us have very cluttered thought, repurposing the same thoughts over and over that don’t really help us.
+Most of us have very cluttered thoughts, repurposing the same thoughts over and over that don’t really help us.

 The white spider says to clear out the cobwebs in your mind, then you can start anew and create something more beautiful.